actionsflow/actionsflow/docs/webhook.md

 metaTitle: "Webhook Syntax for Actionsflow"
 ---

-Actionsflow offers a general webhook capability for triggers, allowing you to receive timely updates from third-party platforms.
+Actionsflow offers a general webhook capability for triggers like [telegram_bot](https://github.com/actionsflow/actionsflow/tree/main/packages/actionsflow-trigger-telegram_bot), allowing you to receive timely updates from third-party platforms.
 If a trigger supports webhooks, you can set a webhook URL on the third-party platform, and the trigger will handle your webhook events.

 Generally, a webhook URL will look like this:

 ```bash
 https://webhook.actionsflow.workers.dev/<owner>/<repo>/<workflow-file-name>/<trigger-name>?__token=<your-github-personal-token>
 ```
-<owner>: Your GitHub username or organization name.
+- <owner>: Your GitHub username or organization name.
-<repo>: The name of your GitHub repository.
+- <repo>: The name of your GitHub repository.
-<workflow-file-name>: The name of your workflow file (without the .yml extension).
+- <workflow-file-name>: The name of your workflow file (without the .yml extension).
-<trigger-name>: The name of the trigger in your workflow.
+- <trigger-name>: The name of the trigger in your workflow.
-__token: Your GitHub personal access token with repo scope.
+- __token: Your GitHub personal access token with repo scope.

 > Note: For self-hosted version, the webhook URL will look like this: `http://localhost:3000/webhook/<workflow-file-name>/<trigger-name>`

 > Note: You need to generate personal access tokens with `repo` scope on your [Github settings](https://github.com/settings/tokens) and then replace `<your-github-personal-token>`.

-If successful, the response will include status: 200 and body: {"success": true}.
+If successful, the response will include status: `200` and body: `{"success": true}`.

 # Customizing Responses